 -

 Sideboard.
 Mahogany, wood, metal.
 England, circa 1900.
-Rectangular chest of drawers with stipple legs and four drawers at the front, flanking a central space finished off by a piece with a semicircular arch at the bottom.
-In this area, drawers, legs and this space display a simple linear marquetry decoration.
-The simplicity of the lines, the material and the shapes of the piece refer to English models.
+A rectangular chest of drawers with pilastered legs and four drawers at the front, flanking a central space topped by a piece with a semicircular arch at the bottom.
+In this area, the drawers, legs, and central space display simple linear marquetry decoration.
+The simplicity of the lines, the material, and the forms of the piece are reminiscent of English designs.

 · Size: 52x106,5x85